lucidtrip/mysql-bruteforce/README.md

 ```bash
 bash mysqlfb.sh results.txt pass.dic
 ```
-for setting the threads and timeout look in the script line 14 with xargs... its the first version in future come a better handling
+for setting the threads and timeout look in the script line 11!

 ## like u have a nice day
 :P